jazzband/django-analytical/docs/services/uservoice.rst

 :ttag:`analytical.*` tags.
 If you are, skip to :ref:`uservoice-configuration`.

-The UserVoice Javascript code is inserted into templates using a template tag.
+The UserVoice JavaScript code is inserted into templates using a template tag.
 Load the :mod:`uservoice` template tag library and insert the :ttag:`uservoice` tag.
 Because every page that you want to have the feedback tab to appear on must have the tag, it is useful to add